Senckenberg am Meer

 “Moin” and welcome!

 Furthermore, we investigate the coastal development of the North Sea, starting from end of the last glacial period.
 Hence, we are an important co-operation partner in the Nordwest-Verbund Meeresforschung, regarding our current subjects which include sea level change and coastal preservation.
-The Marine Science Division is increasingly involved in projects of socio-economic relevance, regarding the Flora-Fauna-Habitat Richtlinie (FFH) and the Vogelschutzrichtlinie (VRL) in the German exclusive economic zone (EEZ).
+The Marine Research Division is increasingly involved in projects of socio-economic relevance, regarding the Flora-Fauna-Habitat Richtlinie (FFH) and the Vogelschutzrichtlinie (VRL) in the German exclusive economic zone (EEZ).
 These involve the changing North Sea, the overly concerning rise in sea level, increasing temperatures, species invasion, and increased economic utilization (wind farms, tourism, resources, shipping traffic, etc).
-For these purposes, the Senckenberg Marine Science Division in Wilhelmshaven has many biological long-term series spanning several decades, which clearly document the change of the North Sea.
-With its research vessel “Senckenberg” and its seafaring boats in the Wadden Sea, the Marine Science Division can be found almost daily “on site”.
+For these purposes, the Senckenberg Marine Research in Wilhelmshaven has many biological long-term series spanning several decades, which clearly document the change of the North Sea.
+With its research vessel “Senckenberg” and its seafaring boats in the Wadden Sea, the Marine Research Division can be found almost daily “on site”.